AttorneyOnline/AO2-Client/README.md

 # Attorney Online

 [Attorney Online](https://aceattorneyonline.com) is an online version of the world-renowned courtroom drama simulator that allows you to create and play out cases in an off-the-cuff format.

-## Introduction for beginners

-Rerfer to the Wiki for information.
+Refer to the Wiki for more information.

 ---

 ## Compiling